 Li Si Yang is the founder of Journey to Fitness.
 She is also the Co-Inventor of the Fitness Cue®, creator of the Fitness Pyramid©, The WISE Method training program and Ball Therapy Express Kit.

-With 20 years of experience in health and wellness, Li Si is a self-care coach.
-She specializes in posture and body awareness to set a strong foundation to feel, move and perform better.
+With 20 years of experience in health and wellness, Li Si is a self-care and posture transformation coach.
+She specializes in body awareness and the ABC's of movement.

 Age is not the enemy or the reason you are tired, in pain, or looking and feeling older than your age.
 Learn how you can take control of your body and health by re-setting, reconnecting, and rebuilding the ideal body you know you are meant to live in.